MCamner/mcamner-journal/README.md

-# MCamner Journal
+# McAmner Journal

-> A command-line inspired journal on systems, technology, and thinking.
+> A command-line inspired journal for systems, culture, objects, and visual references.

 ---